weecology/sad-comparison/intro.md

+#A data-intensive assessment of the species abundance distribution.
 #Abstract
 <!-- 350 words or less, no subheading, citations, drawings, diagrams, tables, or abbreviations.
 Include total number of pages in the paper (including preliminary pages and appendices) in parentheses at the end, do not use boldface on the abstract title, see sample in Appendix A of grad school Pub Guide.-->